Skip to Main Content

 § 9792.7.
 Utilization Review Standards--Applicability

-(a) Effective January 1, 2004, every claims administrator shall establish and maintain a utilization review process for treatment rendered on or after January 1, 2004, regardless of date of injury, in compliance with Labor Code section 4610.
+(a) Every claims administrator shall establish and maintain a utilization review process for medically necessary treatment in compliance with Labor Code section 4610.
 Each utilization review process shall be set forth in a utilization review plan which shall contain:

 (1) The name, address, phone number, and medical license number of the employed or designated medical director, who holds an unrestricted license to practice medicine in the state of California issued pursuant to section 2050 or section 2450 of the Business and Professions Code.